 Tail & legs: mini rubber legs, any color

 Wrap thread at base of bead to snug in, then wrap thread back to hook bend.
 Tie in rubber leg material to form paired tail.
-Next, tie in small gold wire so length of wire to wrap forward is just forward of paired tail.
+Next, tie in small gold wire length of hook to wrap forward.
 Secure a length of tinsel near tail and spiral with overlapping turns up to just behind bead.
 This is when it is nice to have a rotary vice.
 Next, counter wrap the gold wire up to the bead.
 Coat abdomen with UV epoxy and cure with UV light.
 Now tie in a small piece of large tinsel to form the wing cover.
 Wrap peacock herl to form a thorax 1.5 times size of bead head, then pull over large tinsel to form a wing cover.
 Place a length of rubber leg material to form a set of legs on the far side of nymph and a similar length on the near side and secure with no more than three wraps of thread between the legs.
 Tie 4 to 5 half hitches with a half hitch tool just behind the bead.
-Trim tails and legs, then coat tinsel on abdomen with clear hard as nails finger nail polish.